 Back to 2005 India.
-Many smaller constructions led companies were getting into land acquisition and development of residential spaces near the urban centers that were being connected via newly sanctioned highways and expressways.
+Many smaller constructions led companies were getting into land acquisition and development of residential spaces near the urban centres that were being connected via newly sanctioned highways and expressways.

-The real estate crash and the aftermath of 2008 forced the industry to recalibrate their marketing strategies.
+The real estate crash and the aftermath of 2008 forced the industry to recalibrate its marketing strategies.
 No longer were there queues of willing buyers.
-The strategy needed to be overhauled from a ‘commodity’ based/information-based, awareness creation to proper branded, desire-creation based strategies.
+The strategy needed to be overhauled from a ‘commodity-based/information-based, awareness creation to proper branded, desire-creation-based strategies.

 The current marketing strategies are based on creating brands rather than just offering brick–n-mortar buildings.
 Professional marketing people and well-researched campaigns emerged.
 Some of the top advertising agencies had started to get hired for all this work.

 But we should start at the very beginning of the journey.
 The conception of the project.
 This is where market research agencies play a very important role.
 Developers may calculate the cost of land, construction, staff, and admin/operations plus marketing(at 1.5-2% of total sales) to arrive at the basic price per sq ft, plus the profit margins.

 But the most important criteria became the type of lifestyle offered, the location, and the acceptable price realization.
 A lot of market research and brainstorming had to go into these strategies.
 Many projects with themes like ‘Golf-Living’ ‘Near to nature’, The Forest’, etc. were developed.